 SpandrelA framework that turns markdown file trees into governed knowledge graphs — philosophy, spec, and reference implementation

-Design documents as companion files — intent over configuration at two levels
+Design documents as companion files — intent over configuration, compiled as document nodes alongside their containing composite

 Two roles